Groestlcoin/eclair-mobile/README.md

    If the channel is not in a `NORMAL` state, the closing will be uncooperative.
 It means that you will have to wait for 144 blocks to receive your funds.
 This is a Lightning Network specification to prevent theft.

-3. You will receive a Bitcoin transaction with the leftover balance of the channel.
+3. You will receive a Groestlcoin transaction with the leftover balance of the channel.

 ## Developers

 1. clone this project
-2. clone [eclair](https://github.com/ACINQ/eclair) and checkout the `android` branch.
+2. clone [groestlcoin eclair](https://github.com/groestlcoin/eclair) and checkout the `android` branch.

-   Follow the steps [here](https://github.com/ACINQ/eclair/blob/android/BUILD.md) to build the eclair-core library.
+   Follow the steps [here](https://github.com/groestlcoin/eclair/blob/android/BUILD.md) to build the eclair-core library.

-3. Open the Eclair Mobile project with Android studio.
+3. Open the Groestlcoin Eclair Mobile project with Android studio.
 You should now be able to install it on your phone/on an emulator.